alexirpan/alexirpan.github.io/_posts/2018-02-21-blog-paper.markdown

 idea and how it worked out in practice.

 Once you have experience in a field, research papers become shockingly inefficient.
-The introduction covers a problem you've known about for months, if not years.
-The related work section cites mostly papers you've heard about, and exists just to convince other researchers that you've seen their work.
-The methods section is filled with preamble and boilerplate.
-By now, I've probably read over a hundred different introductions of RL, Q-Learning, and policy gradient.
+The introduction covers a problem you've known about for months.

-Research papers are for explaining new research.
-They do so according to fairly strict constraints.
-There must be an introduction, explaining the problem.
-There must be a related work section, citing every recent paper that tried the same problem.
-There must be a methods section, there have to be experiments, and there has to be a conclusion.
-In deep learning, it also all has to fit in 8 pages, since that's a common page limit for several conferences.
+The related work section cites papers you've already read, or at least have already heard about, and seems to exist just to convince other researchers you're aware of their work.
+The methods section is filled with preamble and boilerplate you've seen a billion times.
+I have lost track of how many times I've read an introdouction of RL, Q-Learning, or policy gradient, but I think it's at least a hundred.

-Once you have experience in a field, research papers are a shockingly inefficient way of explaining knowledge.
+Here is a reviewer comment from a paper I worked on: "the 2 minute video accompanying your paper was better than the paper itself."
+Isn't that interesting?

-The introduction and related
+I was not in the mood to explain how DQN worked, or how policy gradient worked.
-work sections are great when you're new, but veterans will already know what your problem is and what's been done on it recently.
-The methods section explains everything in detail to stay accountable, but veterans can often get away with skimming a paper for the key idea, letting their latent knowledge fill in the gaps.
-As an example, it feels like every RL paper explains that policy $$\pi$$ is trained to maximize reward in an environment, or defines what a $$Q$$-function is.
+I wanted to cut past all that, and writing it as a blog post made that easier.

-I've organized a few lightning talk sessions, where people do quick 5-minute presentations of papers they've read, and this is often enough for the key idea.
-Once you strip out the problem definition, skip the careful qualification to prior work, and pass over all the intervening details, the rest is quite short.
+The research paper format encourages the author to be complete, but very few people are going to need everything the paper has to offer.
+That's fine!
+Papers aren't written for just one person, they're written for everyone.
+But once you strip out the problem definition, skip the careful qualification to prior work, and accept the intervening details on faith, the core idea is often quite short.
+Sometimes that's all you're looking for.

-I still remember an interesting reviewer comment I got: "your 2 minute video summarizing the paper was clearer than your actual paper."
-The research paper format is meant to be complete, but not everybody needs everything the paper is trying to explain.
+I have a pet theory that the reason academics like Twitter is because it's short enough that writing boilerplate is impossible.
+But it's just a theory.